EdmundBenedict/lordcephei.github.io/pages/cl_lm.md

     --rs=#1,#2       Causes lm to read from a rst file.
 By default the ASA writes potential information, e.g. (P,Q) for each class to a separate file.
                      If #1 is nonzero, data is read from file rsta.ext, superseding information in class files.
-If #2 is nonzero.lm will write to that file.
 		     If #2 is nonzero, lm will write to that file.

     --band[~option~option...]
 Tells lm to generate energy bands instead of making a self-consistent calculation.